temporalio/documentation/docs/java/activities.md

 ## Throwing Activity errors

-If there is a need to throw a checked Exception from an Activity, your should wrap it using the `Activity.wrap` method and re-throw it.
+If there is a need to throw checked Exception from Activity methods which do not support re-throwing checked Exceptions in their signatures, you should wrap them using the `Activity.wrap` method and re-throw the Exceptions.

 There is no need to wrap unchecked Exceptions, but it's safe to do so if you want to.

-The reason for such a design is that re-throwing the originally caught Exception from a remote call (such as child Workflows and Activities) does not include failure context information.
-Wrapping the Exception and re-throwing it will include this context which includes things like Activity and child Workflow Ids for example.

-In addition, when wrapping the checked Exception, the original exception is attached as a cause to the wrapped one, and is not lost.
+In addition, when wrapping checked Exceptions, the original Exception is attached as a cause to the wrapped one, and is not lost.

 Here is an example of catching a checked Exception and wrapping it: